Getting Your Financial Ducks In A Row Rotating Header Image

 Starting Early

 Social Security doesn’t matter to you.
-If you have more funds than you really need and the Social Security benefit is of very little real benefit to you – plus if you consider the Social Security system a “safety net” for needy folks, you might want to start early.
+If you have more funds than you really need and the Social Security benefit is of very little real benefit to you – or if you consider the Social Security system a “safety net” for needy folks, you might want to start early.
 Or you may choose to not take the benefit at all.

 Closing Thoughts

-As stated before, in most cases it makes the most financial sense for the spouse with the higher earned benefit to delay benefits to age 70, but not in all cases.
+As stated before, in many cases it makes the most financial sense for the spouse with the higher earned benefit to delay benefits to age 70, but not in all cases.
 In order to really get a good handle on how these calculations would work for you, it may help to hire a professional advisor to run through the numbers with you.